Detention centres in Libya: Criticisms and prosecutions of centre leaders

 A leaked 2017 report from Germany's Foreign Ministry detailed human rights abuses, and photographic evidence of "concentration camp like conditions.”
 In 2018, Médecins Sans Frontières condemned arbitrary detention of people and spoke out about the need for protection and humanitarian aid.”
 In 2019, following the 2019 Tajoura migrant centre airstrike a joint statement from the International Organization for Migration and the United Nations High Commissioner for Refugees called for "an immediate end to detention of migrants and refugees."

 Human Rights Watch accused the European Union of "contributing to a cycle of extreme abuse" for its cooperation with authorities in Libya, and wrote that "The EU is providing support to the Libyan Coast Guard to enable it to intercept migrants and asylum seekers at sea after which they take them back to Libya to arbitrary detention, where they face inhuman and degrading conditions and the risk of torture, sexual violence, extortion, and forced labor."

 In 2021, Pope Francis was critical of the camps, the "inhuman violence," and the policies that fuel them.
 In July 2022, the United Nations Security Council adopted resolution number 2647 which encouraged the Libyan authorities to close detention centres.

 An Italian court found smuggler Osman Matammud, from Somalia, guilty of multiple counts of murder, abduction and rape.
 Osama Al Kuni Ibrahim was sanctioned by the United Nations in 2021 after he was accused by US authorities of “systematic exploitation of African migrants at the detention centre” at the Al Nasr centre."

 In July 2022 the British Foreign, Commonwealth and Development Office called for all detention centres to be closed.

+In May 2026, The HRA Chairman Saad Kassis-Mohamed called on Libyan authorities to release Gambian nationals held in arbitrary detention facilities following mass raids in Sebha, Libya in which over 2,000 migrants were detained after their homes were demolished.
+The HRA's call followed a joint report by the United Nations Human Rights Office and the United Nations Support Mission in Libya documenting what it described as a systematic cycle of exploitation of migrants in Libya between January 2024 and December 2025.

+Kassis-Mohamed stated: "Gambian men have had their teeth broken in Libyan detention facilities.
+They have been beaten, robbed, and deported without being told what they were signing.
+They have been arrested at sea and imprisoned without charge.
+These are not the experiences of people who crossed a border irregularly."